House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Avoid Clutter

-You won’t get much airflow if your basement is cluttered with clothes, unused furniture, construction debris, trash, etc. And if your basement isn’t well ventilated, it makes it even more conducive to fast mold growth.
+You won’t get much airflow if your basement is cluttered with clothes, unused furniture, construction debris, trash, etc. If your basement isn’t well-ventilated, it is even more conducive to fast mold growth.
 This problem can typically be avoided by ensuring that clothing, boxes, and other similar items are well-organized and stored away.

-Try not to keep too many loose items hanging around in your basement — especially out in the open.
+Try not to keep too many loose items in your basement, especially out in the open.
 It’s best to leave enough space for airflow.
-Also, avoid placing your belongings and furniture against the wall, or on the floor of your basement–which can also block vents and normal airflow.
+Also, avoid placing your belongings and furniture against the wall or on the basement floor, which can block vents and normal airflow.

 house divider